 In the very next room, we found Golbez’s collection of seven Crystals, but had only taken one step into the room before we fell in a trap door.
 We then followed the only available path until we found a new, red airship that Edge christened the “Falcon.”
 We took it out from there and down to the Dwarf castle.
 There, the party and Dwarf King Giott discussed tactics, and we learned that they had given up on the seven Crystals entirely.
 Inspiring.
 It’s not like you couldn’t walk back there with a few six-foot planks of wood, eh?

 The Dwarf King was upset to hear this we had given up (not near as much as Kyle and I were) and told us to go after the Sealed Cave and the eighth Crystal instead, as Golbez hadn’t found it yet.
 The reason had hadn’t found it was because the cave was just as Sealed as advertised, and no one could get in without the help of Luca’s necklace.
 We also discovered, just as spoiled, that Cid was fine, and resting in the Infirmary.
-After a visit to the easter egg Devloper’s Room you can find in this town, we visited Cid and he installed the metal plating on the airship.
+After a visit to the easter egg Devloper’s Room that you can find in this town, we visited Cid and he installed the metal plating on the airship.
 He collapsed after the work, and the game even faked out that he had died from exhaustion.
 But he was really just sleeping!
 Someone at Square thinks Cid is far funnier than he actually is.

 We immediately followed New Vehicle Procedure and went everywhere but the Sealed Cave.
 We found a Dwarf smith who was busy inspiring Dwarf Fortress mechanics by refusing to work until given the materials he wanted for his dream project.
 He wanted Adamantite like the Dwarf from FFI.
 We then went to a Dwarf Town, which was stocked with Diamond equipment.
 We couldn’t buy everything, but updating everyone’s equipment was rewarding after all this time.
 We then found two other caves, which we later discovered were optional dungeons: one leading to the Feymarch and the other called Sylph Cave.
 Both were too strong for us, so we fell back to the Sealed Cave.